Divorce Mediation Attorney – What You’ll Need to Bring to Divorce Mediation

-A divorce mediation attorney can save you thousands of dollars compared to going through the court system.
+A divorce mediation attorney in San jose can save you thousands of dollars compared to going through the court system.
 In order to reduce your expenses even more you should prepare for the mediation ahead of time.
 This means arriving with the necessary documents and with the best mindset possible.
 Divorce can be a difficult time and this is especially true when fundamental issues remain unresolved.
 These issues may include child custody, financial support, the division of property and much more.

 When you use a divorce mediation attorney and are prepared ahead of time, you’ll be able to walk into your first session with more confidence.
 You won’t have to waste a lot of time trying to come up with the information that the mediator would need to help you resolve an issue on the spot.
 When you come with the right documents, the issues that are being addressed at the time can be examined thoroughly instead of being put off until the next session when you do have the documents.

 Some of the documents you may be asked to bring include the following:

 - A list of the key topics you want to be discussed

 - A list of properties, debts, and assets

 - Mortgage papers

 There are many other documents as well that you may be asked to supply but this will be determined by the mediator.
 When you have your free consultation you should ask what documents will be required so that you are ready for your first session.
 You should also have a means of payment set up and information regarding the times you are available for your mediation sessions.

 Mediation sessions can be held either online or in person.
 If you’re going to be organizing meetings online you’ll want the full details regarding how they will be set up.
 If you’re going to be meeting in person you’ll need to know where the office is, how to get there and what the parking availability is in the area.
 You should have your route mapped out beforehand so that you can be sure that you’ll arrive on time.